casper-network/docs-archive/dapp-dev-guide/tutorials/multi-sig/client.rst

 Setting up the Client
 ^^^^^^^^^^^^^^^^^^^^^^^
-Navigate to your ``keys-manager/client/`` folder and create the ``.env`` file to specify configuration needed for your client to communicate with the network.
+Navigate to your ``keys-manager/client/`` folder and create the ``.env`` file to specify the configuration needed for your client to communicate with the network.

 .. code-block:: bash